dekonvoluted/dekonvoluted.github.io/_posts/2012-12-01-good-morning-dave.md

 Your session may look something like this.

-{% highlight console %}

     $ spd-conf
     Speech Dispatcher configuration tool

     Do you want to setup a completely new configuration? [yes] :
     >
     Do you want to create/setup a 'user' or 'system' configuration [user] :
     >
     User configuration already exists.
     Do you want to rewrite it with a new one? [no] :
     >yes
-User configuration created in /home/karthikp/.speech-dispatcher/conf Configuring user settings for Speech Dispatcher Default output module [espeak] :
+    User configuration created in /home/karthikp/.speech-dispatcher/conf
+    Configuring user settings for Speech Dispatcher
+    Default output module [espeak] :
     >
     Default language (two-letter iso language code like "en" or "cs") [en] :
     >
     Default audio output method [pulse] :
     >
     Default speech rate (on the scale of -100..100, 0 is default, 50 is faster, -50 is slower) [0] :
     >
     Default speech pitch (on the scale of -100..100, 0 is default, 50 is higher, -50 is lower) [0] :
     >
     Do you want to have Speech Dispatcher automatically started from ~/.config/autostart ?
     This is usually not necessary, most applications will start Speech Dispatcher automatically. [no] :
     >
     Do you want to start/restart Speech Dispatcher now and run some tests? [yes] :
     >
     Starting Speech Dispatcher in user-mode
     [Sun Nov 25 14:49:11 2012 : 360348] speechd: Speech Dispatcher 0.7.1 starting
     [Sun Nov 25 14:49:11 2012 : 360443] speechd: Speech Dispatcher already running.

     Speech Dispatcher already running.

     Can't start Speech Dispatcher.
 Exited with status 256 Perhaps this is because your Speech Dispatcher is already running.
     Do you want to kill all running Speech Dispatchers and try again? [yes] :
     >
     [Sun Nov 25 14:49:18 2012 : 862875] speechd: Speech Dispatcher 0.7.1 starting
     Testing Speech Dispatcher using spd_say
     Did you hear the message about Speech Dispatcher working? [yes] :
     >
     Speech Dispatcher is installed and working!
     Speech Dispatcher works.
 Do you want to skip other tests? [yes] :
     >

     Diagnostics results:
     Speech Dispatcher is working
     End of diagnostics results
-{% endhighlight %}

 Notice that *most* of the time, the default answer is what you need, so you can simply press enter and continue.
 If the test was successful, you should have heard a voice say "Speech-Dispatcher is working".